 One such mechanism which may be available for certain agreements is provisional application, where the UK and the third country agree to apply a treaty “provisionally” from exit day for a period of time until the full domestic processes have completed and the treaty enters into force.
 In exceptional cases it may be justified for the Government to use its powers under Section 22 of the Constitutional Reform & Governance Act 2010 and ratify a treaty without parliamentary scrutiny, thus ensuring continuity from exit day.

 Territorial application – UK Crown Dependencies and Overseas Territories

 The UK’s Crown Dependencies and Overseas Territories have relationships with the EU.
 These relationships mean that the Crown Dependencies and Overseas Territories are part of the EU for certain purposes, and have the benefit of some of its international agreements.
 Generally speaking, EU law applies to Gibraltar to the same extent that it applies to the UK.
 However, Gibraltar is not part of the EU customs union and rules on free movement of goods do not apply there.

 The Crown Dependencies participate in the EU to a limited extent (including customs rules and trade in agricultural products) due to Protocol 3 of the UK’s accession to the EU.
 The UK Government has adopted a general policy of continuity of effect in relation to international agreements – this policy also applies to the territorial scope of agreements.
-As a result, if an EU agreement applied in a Crown Dependency or Overseas Territory, it is in general the Government’s policy that the transitioned continuity agreement should apply to the same territories to the same extent.
+As a result, if an EU agreement applied in a Crown Dependency or Overseas Territory, it is in general the UK Government’s policy, agreed by the Crown Dependencies and Overseas Territories, that the transitioned continuity agreement should apply to the same territories to the same extent.